C4ptainCrunch/thesis/source/index.rst

 more than a full revolution of the board and the starting hole is skipped during the second and subsequent passes.

-If the current player's opponent has no seed left in his half board, the current player has to play a move that gives him seeds if such a move exists.
+If the current player's opponent has no seed left in their side of board, the current player has to play a move that gives them seeds if such a move exists.
 This rule is called the 'feed your opponent'.
 In :numref:`fig:feed`, South has to play pit 5 because playing pit 1 would leave the opponent without any move to play.